gengteng/axum-valid/README.md

 }
 ```

-To see how each inner extractor can be used with validation extractors, please refer to the example in the [documentation](https://docs.rs/axum-valid) of the corresponding module.
+To see how each inner extractor can be used with validation extractors, please refer to the example in
+the [documentation](https://docs.rs/axum-valid) of the corresponding module.

 ## 🚀 Argument-Based Validation

-### 📦 `ValidEx<E, A>`
+### 📦 `ValidEx<E>`

 * Install